-Amendment 4, included in the Comprehensive Ecosystem-Based Amendment 1 (SAFMC 2009b), establishes Allowable Golden Crab Fishing Areas that allow fishermen to continue to harvest golden crab in two of the proposed deepwater Coral Habitat Areas of Particular Concern.
+Amendment 4 to the Golden Crab FMP, included in the Comprehensive Ecosystem-Based Amendment 1 (SAFMC 2009b), established allowable golden crab fishing areas that allow fishermen to harvest golden crab in two of the Coral HAPCs.
 One area is in the Northern Zone (north of 28 degrees N. latitude), three are in the Middle Zone (between 28 degrees N. latitude and 25 degrees N. latitude), where fishery activity is concentrated; and one area is in the Southern Zone (south of 25 degrees N. latitude).

-Amendment 5, included in the Comprehensive ACL Amendment (SAFMC, under development) will establish an annual catch limit (ACL) for golden crab at a level of 2 million pounds.
-Amendment 5 will also implement accountability measures if the ACL is reached.
+Amendment 5 to the Golden Cran FMP (Amendment 5), included in the Comprehensive ACL Amendment (SAFMC 2011) established an ACL for golden crab at a level of 2 million pounds.
+Amendment 5 also implemented accountability measures if the ACL is reached.